GiorgosNik/spotube-package/README.md

 # Spotube

-Spotube is a Python application that allows the user to download local `.mp3` copies of Spotify playlists, including cover art, artist information and lyrics.
+Spotube is a Python package that allows the user to download local `.mp3` copies of Spotify playlists, including cover art, artist information and lyrics.

 ## Description

-The application can be used either as a [UI based application](#ui-version) or as a [command line tool](#cli-version).
-In either case, the general principles of the application remain the same:\
+The package can be used to download Spotify playlists, retrieving and pairing each song with the cover art as seen on Spotify, as well as any relevant metadata.
-The user provides the link to a public spotify playlist, and, optionally the directory to save the downloaded songs.
+The user provides the link to a public spotify playlist, API keys for Spotify and Genius, and, optionally the directory to save the downloaded songs.
 The application will then:

 - Query the Spotify API for information on each song in the playlist, including the official name, artists, album cover art etc.